squid-cache/squid-cache.github.io/ProgrammingGuide/ManualDocumentation.rst

 and this manual is Copyright 2010
 .if !'po4a'hide' .I Authors Name <author@email.contact>
 .PP
-Distributed under the GNU Public License version 2 or later (GPL2+).
+Distributed under the GNU General Public License (GNU GPL) version 2 or later (GPL2+).
 }}}

 If no exact copyright details are known use the following snippet: